After purchasing the Max Workouts program a couple of months back I have just recently come to the end of the training schedule about 3 weeks ago.

 The strength training workouts (Mon, Wed & Fri) focus on compound exercises that work multiple muscle groups and develop functional strength.
-This is why the program is so effective.
 There is no room for ‘isolation’ training in Max Workouts so you will not find any tricep curls or crunches.
 The exercises focus on a handful of basic movements such as push, pull, deadlift and a couple of others.
-There are many variations on these movements and Shin does an excellent job of explaining why this is the kind of thing you need to be doing.
+There are many variations on these movements and Shin explains their benefits clearly.

 High Intensity Cardio Sessions

 The HIIT cardio sessions on Tuesdays and Thursdays are just as intense as the strength training.
-Sessions last 25-30 minutes including warm-up and can be carried out using any cardio machine such as a treadmill, cross trainer or static bike.
-You can also run outside instead if you have the space to do so.
+Sessions last 30-40 minutes including warm-up and can be carried out using any cardio machine such as a treadmill, cross trainer or static bike.

 HIIT in this program basically consists of various intervals of high intensity work followed low intensity.
-These get more difficult as the program progresses and everything is explained very clearly, along with the theory behind HIIT which I find very compelling.
+Intervals last betwen 30-60 seconds.

 Do I Need a Gym Membership?

-· Very simple, you can start on the day you buy it.
+· Simple, you can start on the day you buy it.

 · No nonsense.
 You don’t get too much unnecessary content.